Enhanced generation of non-degenerate photon-pairs in nonlinear metasurfaces

-Importantly, SPDC in ultra-thin nonlinear layers~\cite{Okoth:2019-263602:PRL, Okoth:2020-11801:PRA, Santiago-Cruz:2009.00324:ARXIV} can give rise to strong spatial correlations and allow quantum state engineering without the constraints of longitudinal phase-matching.
+Importantly, SPDC in ultra-thin nonlinear layers~\cite{Okoth:2019-263602:PRL, Okoth:2020-11801:PRA, Santiago-Cruz:2021-653:OL} can give rise to strong spatial correlations and allow quantum state engineering without the constraints of longitudinal phase-matching.
 It has been proposed that a so-called `accidental' BIC at the pump frequency can increase the photon rate at a single nanoresonator~\cite{Poddubny:1808.04811:ARXIV}, while a photonic crystal slab with a BIC resonance can enhance SPDC in a monolayer of WS\textsubscript{2}~\cite{Wang:2019-341:PRJ}, although the theoretically estimated rate was still much lower than with conventional sources.
-Currently, there still remains a key challenge of significantly enhancing the SPDC photon-pair generation in sub-wavelength scale structures.
+There is now a strong interest in new concepts and practical approaches for even stronger enhancement of the brightness of SPDC photon-pair generation in sub-wavelength scale structures.

-In this letter, we present a general approach for orders-of-magnitude enhancement of the photon-pair generation rate and spectral brightness in nonlinear metasurfaces.
+In this paper, we present a general approach for orders-of-magnitude enhancement of the photon-pair generation rate and spectral brightness in nonlinear metasurfaces.
 We reveal, for the first time to our knowledge, that non-degenerate SPDC efficiency can be dramatically increased when the signal and idler photons are supported by BIC resonances at different frequencies.
-We demonstrate how these features can be realized in practice by engineering the symmetry of the metasurface to deliver a projected spectral brightness comparable to conventional ring resonators.
+We demonstrate how these features can be realized in practice by engineering the symmetry of the metasurface to deliver a projected spectral brightness five orders of magnitude higher than for an unpatterned film.
 Our results are fundamentally different from the recently demonstrated SPDC generation using linear metasurface-lenses that engineers the quantum state by focusing the pump at multiple spots in a bulk crystal~\cite{Li:2020-1487:SCI}.

 We demonstrate that a metasurface with reduced global rotational symmetry allows much greater flexibility in tailoring the dispersion from several BICs at which the signal and idler photons are generated.
 Consequently, we can control the form of the transverse phase matching for SPDC according to the energy and momentum conservation as illustrated in Fig.~\ref{fig:1}(a),